zydou/arti/crates/tor-llcrypto/README.md

 `keymgr` -- enable cryptography that's only needed for key management

+`cvt-x25519` -- export functions for converting ed25519 keys to x25519 and
+vice-versa

 ### Acceleration features

 These features should never be enabled by default from libraries, since they